AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/postgresql.md

 1. [Create a Postgres user for MBI ](../#postgres)
 1. [Enter the connection and user info into MBI](../#finish)

-it is not as complicated as it might sound.
-Let us get started.
+It is not as complicated as it might sound.
+Get started.

 ## Retrieving the MBI public key {#retrieve}